The Eighteenth International Conference on

 For the current rate see a

 currency converter.
-In February, 2018, the rates were roughly as follows:
+On May 1, 2018, the rates were roughly as follows: